dakotastates/node-zoom/plan.md

 - Initialize our NodeJs project - DONE
 - Initialize our first view - DONE
 - Create a room id - DONE
-- Add the ability to view our own Video
+- Add the ability to view our own Video DONE
 - Add ability to allow others to stream their Video
 - Add styling
 - Add the ability to create messages